 A Personal Approach to Short-Term Rehab

-The Subacute Rehabilitation program at Helen Hayes Hospital offers an expanded level of service to patients in need of short-term rehabilitation care before returning home.
+The Subacute Rehabilitation program at Helen Hayes Hospital offers an expanded level of service to patients in need of rehabilitation care and/or skilled nursing services before returning home.
 The flexibility of the program in caring for patients at different stages of the rehabilitation process makes it an ideal option for individuals either beginning or continuing their rehabilitation treatment.

 Subacute rehabilitation is well suited for individuals who may not be medically able to participate in full-day, intensive therapy, such as those with orthopedic injuries who are not yet weight-bearing.
 These individuals may be functioning at a relatively high level, but require training to master certain tasks, such as stair climbing, before returning home.